-Betsy, who came to Lehrman in 1994, loves meeting the Meanies, growing gumdrop trees and making crystals with kindergartners and sharing the memories with returning alums, including younger son Sam, a law student.
+Betsy, who came to Lehrman in 1994, loves meeting the Meanies, growing gumdrop trees and making crystals with kindergartners.
+She also loves sharing memories with returning alumni, including her son Sam.
 Betsy received her degree from Florida Atlantic University and did graduate work at Barry University.
 Betsy, a voracious reader, feels passionate about watching a child develop into a reader, knowing that she was part of that process.
 Betsy enjoys antiquing, gardening, sewing and playing with her dog Dexter.

 Jelena was born in Serbia and moved to Oakdale, Long Island in 2001.
 It was there that she received her BA in History and Economics.
 We are glad that in 2005 she moved to Miami where she received her Masters Degree from FIU in Liberal Studies and soon became certified for elementary school teaching.
 Jelena, once a professional rower, loves beaches, parks and anything outdoors; she especially loves spending time with her family.
-Jelena has three children, Bosko ('19), Magdalena ('21) and Andja, who is still in our ECD program.
+Jelena has three children, Bosko ('19), Magdalena ('21) and Andja, who is a current student.

 Sarah, or Ms. T., as she has been known to generations at Lehrman, came to Miami from her native Joliet, IL to study at Barry University.
 After graduating in 1986 she came to Lehrman and, to our good fortune, never left.
 All three Terheyden children are Lehrman alums: son, Jake, was Hebrew valedictorian.
 Mrs. T. loves everything about teaching her young students: dancing with her class every morning or engaging them in STEM activities.
 When not in school, she loves playing in mud...she is an avid OCR enthusiast, participating in Spartan, Tough Mudder and other obstacle course races.